bakpakin/Fennel/reference.md

 *(since 0.2.0)*

-`match` is conceptually equivalent to `case`, except symbols in the patterns are always pinned with outer-scope symbols if they exist.
+`match` is conceptually equivalent to `case`, except:

+- symbols in the patterns are always pinned with outer-scope symbols if they exist.
+- clauses can be *non-exhaustive* and `match` returns `nil` instead of raising an error.

 It supports all the same syntax as described in `case` except the pin (`(= binding-name)`) expression, as it is always performed.